Is A Whole-Home Humidifier Right For You?

 Protection for Home Furnishings

-Air that is too dry can also affect the finishes and furnishings in your home, especially those made from wood, causing them to shrink, warp, and crack.
-Low humidity could also have a adverse effect on paper products, such as photos, posters, and books, resulting in them becoming more brittle.
+Air that is too dry can also affect the finishes and furnishings in your home, particularly those made from wood, causing them to shrink, warp, and crack.
+Low humidity could also have a unfavorable effect on paper products, such as photos, posters, and books, resulting in them becoming more brittle.

 We’ve discussed all the benefits of having a humidifier, but how do you make the decision to invest in a whole-home humidifier instead of a single-room humidifier?

-Although you can implement single-room humidifiers to improve the humidity in isolated areas of your home, this approach is not the most efficient.
+Although you can enlist single-room humidifiers to boost the humidity in specific areas of your home, this approach is not the most efficient.

-If you’d like to learn more about boosting your home’s comfort and heating efficiency this winter, call Service Experts Heating & Air Conditioning at 469-250-0932 or arrange an appointment online for a free home air quality and comfort analysis.
+If you’d like to understand more about improving your home’s comfort and heating efficiency this winter, call Service Experts Heating, Air Conditioning & Plumbing at 866-397-3787 or schedule an appointment online for a free home air quality and comfort analysis.